DAT300-Group5/dataset_analytics/benchmark/README.md

 Practical approach: run once with a rough interval, check the wall time, then set `interval ≈ wall_time / 50` for your main repeats.
 This way you balance fidelity and monitoring cost.

 ### Complete Workflow Example

-Here's a complete example of creating databases and benchmarking them:

 Step 1: Create databases from device vs14 data